cncf/tag-contributor-strategy/website/content/contributors/_index.md

 CNCF offers multiple ways to start contributing to the CNCF ecosystem, including either foundation-wide and project-wide opportunities.

-Though, contributing to the CNCF ecosystem is not just about coding.
+However, contributing to the CNCF ecosystem is not just about coding.
 There are many other ways to contribute to the CNCF ecosystem, including writing documentation, creating tutorials, bringing ideas to meetings, organizing meetups, and more.

 ## Open Source Beginners